Malik (surname)

-Malik is a surname deriving from the Arabic word malik, meaning "king" or "chieftain".
+Malik (ملك) is a surname deriving from the Arabic word malik, meaning "king" or "chieftain".
 The title "Malik" was granted to many Jats in India, and began to be used a surname in the 14th century.
 Malik is also found in Ror people and Lohar caste of Haryana.
+Despite its usage among Hindus in India, the surname is predominantly used by Muslims worldwide, due to its Islamic origin.
+It is also one of the 99 names of Allah and is used in the Quran.Notable people with the name include: